Cambria County judge: Grandinetti a 'threat to society'; receives life sentence in 2017 murder

 "He truly deserves a chance, even though he has made some bad choices," Witten said.
 "I believe he is truly capable of redemption."

-Both Dante Witten and Grandietti's godmother and cousin, Portia Witten, asked Kiniry for mercy in his sentencing.
+Both Dante Witten and Grandinetti's godmother and cousin, Portia Witten, asked Kiniry for mercy in his sentencing.

 "He has been the sunshine of my life since the day he was born," Portia Witten said.